FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Introduction

 \section{Introduction}

-Deep learning-based medical image segmentation \cite{hering2022learn2reg,dalmaz2022resvit,sourati2019intelligent}, a fundamental and critical step in computer-aided diagnosis systems, enhance diagnosis efficiency \cite{you2022simcvd,selvan2022carbon}.
-Recent evidence suggested that its performance comparable to human experts in certain fields \cite{haenssle2018man,liu2019comparison, aljabri2022review,ronneberger2015u}.
-However, most approaches heavily rely on annotated data, posing challenges due to medical data's sensitive nature, limited shareability, and high costs for pixel/voxel-level annotations \cite{luo2022semi,qureshi2022medical}.
-Furthermore, domain shift is quite common among medical image datasets, raising additional challenging for the generalization performance of models.
-These constraints hinder the broader adoption of deep learning in medical image segmentation field.
+Deep learning-based medical image segmentation \cite{hering2022learn2reg,dalmaz2022resvit,sourati2019intelligent}, a fundamental and critical step in computer-aided diagnosis systems, enhances diagnostic efficiency \cite{you2022simcvd,selvan2022carbon}.
+Despite its success \cite{haenssle2018man,liu2019comparison,aljabri2022review,ronneberger2015u}, most deep learning methods rely heavily on high-quality data and precise annotations.
+This dependency presents significant challenges stemming from the sensitive nature of medical data, its limited shareability, and the high costs of obtaining pixel- or voxel-level annotations \cite{luo2022semi,qureshi2022medical}.
+Furthermore, domain shifts, caused by variations in scanners, scanner generations, and imaging protocols, introduce another layer of complexity by altering the data distribution of medical images.
+These challenges hinder the widespread adoption of deep learning in clinical workflows.

-Numerous studies have been made to reduce the dependency on annotated data.
-A prominent approach is self-supervised learning \cite{wang2021uncertainty}.
-While beneficial for natural images, self-supervised learning's challenge in medical images lies in their complex semantic correlations.
-By integrating limited annotated data and vast unannotated data, SSL eases the annotators' workload, guiding models construct decision levels.
-SSL chiefly focuses on effectively supervising unannotated data \cite{luo2022semi}.
-Related researches have primarily bifurcated into two branches: (1) Pseudo-label-based SSL \cite{lee2013pseudo}.
-Here, annotated data is used for initial network training.
-As the model iterates, it produces refined pseudo-labels from unannotated data for continuous model updates.
-(2) Consistency-based SSL \cite{tarvainen2017mean,jeong2019consistency}: These methods employ outputs' consistency for an unannotated image under different perturbations (e.g., horizontal flip, alterations in contrast and brightness) to update model.
-Unlike pseudo-label-based SSL, which requires multiple thresholds to counteract the impact of erroneous pseudo-labels, consistency-based SSL present a more stable performance.

-In addition to its advantage in feature learning for unannotated data, consistency-based SSL has great potential for domain invariance learning, which is the key to solve domain shift problem.
-Few researches have, however, been made in this area.
-Our study, depicted in Fig. \ref{fig1}, delves into the relationship between consistency-based SSL and DG from both a data and a model standpoint, and pioneeringly report SSL-DG, a SSL medical image segmentation framework with cross-modality ability.
-By looking into the consistency-based SSL and DG, two notable discoveries have been made: (1) Both methods prioritize data augmentation in data processing step.
-The distinction lies in the fact that the former emphasis on constructing supervised learning for unannotated data, whilst the latter focuses on fitting possible domain shift.
-(2) Both methods tend to learn the feature invariance before and after augmentation in the inferencing step, which serves as the foundation for updating segmentation network.